Chakhchoukha: Variations

-Chakhchoukha dfer and chakhchoukha beskria are two different types of chakhchoukha that are popular in Algerian cuisine.
-Here are the main differences between them:
+Chakhchoukha dfer and chakhchoukha beskria are two different types of chakhchoukha that are popular in Algerian cuisine, especially in Eastern Algeria Here are the main differences between them:

 Chakhchoukhet dfer: This type of chakhchoukha is made with pieces of broken-up baked bread, rather than semolina dough.
 The bread is soaked in a tomato-based sauce that is flavored with spices, butter and herbs.
 The dish is often served with meat, such as lamb or beef, and sometimes includes vegetables such as chickpeas and carrots.
 This chakhchoukha is typical of the region of Constantine.

 Chakhchoukha biskria: This chakhchoukha is typically made by tearing or cutting small pieces of thin, round flatbread and serving them in a fragrant meat sauce that has been cooked with chickpeas and vegetables.
 While lamb is the preferred meat in this dish, beef or chicken can also be used.
 This chakhchoukha is typical of the region of Biskra.

 Description

 Chakhchoukha is an originally Chaoui culinary specialty that has now extended to other parts of Algeria.
 The word chakhchoukha comes from tacherchert, "crumbing" or "tearing into small pieces" in the Chaouia language.

+Chakhchoukha is enjoyed on various occasions, especially during Mouloud, Achoura, and the Amazigh New Year called "Yennayer."
+This celebration includes two parts: the eve, known as "Laadjouza", where dried foods are eaten to mark the end of the previous year, and the following day, the start of the new year, when dishes with sauce are enjoyed, with each region having its own variations of vegetables and eggs.